 Firstly, although we make a lower offer than you’d likely get selling through an estate agent, there are far fewer costs selling to us.
 (There’s no estate agent to pay as we buy from you directly, we cover your legal fees, and we don’t charge any fees).

 Estate Agent Sale – Indirect Costs

-Secondly, because a sale to us can go through much more quickly, there aren’t months and months of mortgage payments and utility and council tax bills to pay.
-It’s important to consider as well that, because the house isn’t going on the open market, there’s no need to get the house “ready” for viewings – most people usually spend money on repairs and maintenance before marketing.
+Secondly, because a sale to us can go through much more quickly, there aren’t months and months of mortgage payments and utility and council tax bills to pay while you're waiting to move.
+It’s important to consider as well that, because the house isn’t going on the open market, there’s no need to get the house “ready” for viewings – people often spend money on repairs and maintenance before marketing.

 So when you consider all the costs involved, the true cost of selling to us is probably much less than you might think.

-Our online illustration tool is a really handy way to see what an offer from us on a home like yours might look like – and how that stacks up against alternatives.
+For an idea of what an offer from us might look like click our "Make an Enquiry" button and within the next hour we can give you an idea of what an offer from us might look like - and how that stacks up against alternatives.
 Give it a try now or read on below.